-As you will see, it's very easy to do and there is a very good reason why it's required.
+It is very easy to do, and there is a very good reason why it is required.
 You can even choose to punch or fold the dough to create a different texture in your baked loaves.

-Though the name suggests that you might use a full-forced blow, you actually want to be quite gentle with your 'punch.'
-Yeast is a delicate and living thing, after all, and that is why bread bakers are so concerned about it (and often try to prevent 'killing' it).
+Though the name suggests that you might use a full-forced blow, you actually want to be quite gentle with your punch.
+Yeast is a delicate and living thing, after all, and that is why bread bakers are so concerned about it (and often try to prevent killing it).
 Be firm, but gentle and you'll have better loaves in the end.
+Follow these steps:

 - Leave your dough in the bowl it rose in.

 - Make a fist with your hand and push it gently and firmly into the center of the puffy dough.

 - Fold the edges of the dough into the center to form the deflated dough into a ball.

 - Remove the ball from the bowl and place it onto a lightly floured surface.